mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 Pearl bases his demonstration of the benefits of causal theory on real-world problems that need solving.
 In doig so, he avoids a common pitfall of engaging only on a philosophical level, which I have found to be sterile and unconvincing.
 (For example, see the endless debates between frequentist and bayesian statistics.)
 Instead, when asked to choose between the scientific status quo and an alternative - here, the so-called Causal Revolution - one should ask “How does the new thing help to solve existing problems better/faster?
 Does it help to solve new problems?”.
 In this blog article, I apply causal analysis to a classic problem in statistical inference.
 I will also play with causal diagrams to assess if they are as useful as J. Pearl claims.

-### Promotion cycles at BankBank Corp.
+### Promotion cycles at BigBankCorp

 Chapter [5] of TBoW discusess the Berkeley admission paradox, where the Dean of the Berkeley university asked if the admission process discriminated against women.
 An analysis of admissions by gender showed that, while total admission rates were lower for female, they were higher or equal to males for each department.
 In what follows, I apply the same type of problem in a slightly different context where the head of a HR department asks if promotions are fair towards minority candidates.
 I use synthetic data to playa round with causal analysis tools to provide an answer.

 [This is an example of Simpson’s paradox, which is not really a paradox after we realise that females applied to departments with lower admission rates.
 However, it's not clear if Berkeley's admissions were unfair towards female applicants.]

 In my old company, HR asked our team if minority employees were discriminated against during promotion rounds.
 This happened around the time of George Floyd’s death in the US, which prompted internal discussions about fairness for blacks and minorities in general.
-Imagine that BankBank Corp, a large lending company, annually reviews the performance of its junior staff to determine if they are ready to move to middle management positions.
+Imagine that BigBankCorp, a large lending company, annually reviews the performance of its junior staff to determine if they are ready to move to middle management positions.
 HR ask you if, on the basis of the data below, the promotion process is unfair towards minority employees, which in the UK are often identified as Black Asian and Middle Eastern (BAME).

 ### A. Identifying discrimination